AI Screenr

 Can AI pre-screening replace recruiter phone screens entirely?

-What's the difference between pre-screening interview software and an ATS questionnaire?
+What is the difference between pre-screening interview software and an ATS questionnaire?

 How does the panel use the pre-screen transcript?